Sixth sense, intuition, a gut feeling. I’ve heard and often repeated “trust your gut”.

 You may feel guilty.
 That’s your conditioning.
 It’s also a tactic the narcissist uses to get their way.
 They are not motivated by concern for you.

-I stopped contact with my brother after I tried to tell him how I felt (legs literally shaking while I did it).
+I stopped contact with my family member after I tried to explain how I felt (legs literally shaking while I did it).

-He justified, blamed, played the victim, minimized his actions, the usual manipulative tactics.
+They justified their, blamed me, played the victim, minimized their actions, the usual manipulative tactics.

 Nothing changed, nothing would change.